Academic Advising Philosophy

 Good academic advisement plays a crucial role in student success, and thus, the overall success of the university – especially when the student plays an active role in the advising process.
 Based on active student engagement, my philosophy of academic advisement revolves around six goals centered on student success:

-3. Extending assistance to and providing counsel for “at-risk” students, such as undecided, first-generation, academically struggling, international, and students with demanding extra-curricular or personal schedules.
+Extending assistance to and providing counsel for at-risk students, such as undecided, first-generation, academically struggling, international, and students with demanding extra-curricular or personal schedules.

-Accompanying these goals is knowledge that every student is important, whether they are “traditional” or “non-traditional”, declared or undeclared, on the honor roll or academically at-risk.
-When found in academic advisement practices, these components facilitate student success – and their successes beget positive reflections upon the university.
-By encouraging students to be active participants in the advising process, we are helping to create the ever-powerful “learning community”.
+Knowing every student’s importance accompanies these goals, whether a traditional or non-traditional student, declared or undeclared, on the Dean’s List or academically at-risk.
+When found in academic advisement practices, these components facilitate student success – and their successes begets positive reflections upon the university.
+By encouraging students to become active participants in the advising process, we help create a powerful learning community.

 After advising thousands of students over the years, data show that successful students have a plan.
 And plans – good plans! – often begin (or at least should begin) with proper academic advisement.
 By advising students with the above goals in mind and helping them define their own plan, students receive a sense of belonging and direction at the university.
 They become an important part of the university, integrating into its culture, and ultimately become a success.
 And their successes reflect positively on the University.